-Once again, it’s important to stress that neither analyses are actual film reviews, or are in fact legitimate analyses of any kind.
-Using the arbitrary content of a picture to either heckle or holler a particular viewpoint is skewed misjudgement in the extreme, a kneejerk reaction that has no place in film theory or criticism.
+Once again, it is important to stress that neither analyses are actual film reviews, or are legitimate analyses of any kind.
+Using the arbitrary content of a picture to either heckle or holler a particular viewpoint is skewed misjudgment in the extreme, a knee-jerk reaction that has no place in film theory or criticism.
 Also worth repeating are the exceptions when films are used outside of cinephilia and film studies for research in other disciplines, be they sociology, biology, art history, political science, or what have you.
-Using film culture and content for references outside the craft of filmmaking is fine, so long as the author makes explicit disclaimers that his or her particular analysis is disregarding the actual craft of a specific film, that he or she is analyzing it for non-film study related purposes, and any comments they do make to the methodology or style of the particular film is their own subjective opinion — not an attempt at thoughtful, objective analysis on the film’s own terms.
+Using film culture and content for references outside the craft of filmmaking is fine, so long as the author makes explicit disclaimers that his or her particular analysis is disregarding the actual craft of a specific film, that he or she is analyzing it for non-film study related purposes, and any comments they do make to the methodology or style of a particular film is their own subjective opinion — not an attempt at thoughtful, objective analysis on the film’s own terms.

 EXAMPLES OF PC CRUTCHES: